Columbia, Missouri: Cityscape

 Columbia's most significant and well-known architecture is found in buildings located in its downtown area and on the university campuses.
-The University of Missouri's Jesse Hall and the neo-gothic Memorial Union have become icons of the city.
+The University of Missouri's Jesse Hall and the neo-Gothic Memorial Union have become icons of the city.
 The David R. Francis Quadrangle is an example of Thomas Jefferson's academic village concept.

-Four historic districts located within the city are listed on the National Register of Historic Places: Downtown Columbia, the East Campus Neighborhood, Francis Quadrangle, and the North Ninth Street Historic District.
+Nine historic districts located within the city are listed on the National Register of Historic Places: Downtown Columbia, the East Campus neighborhood, the West Broadway neighborhood, the Francis Quadrangle, the south campus of Stephens College, the Pierce Pennant Motor Hotel, Maplewood, and the David Guitar House.
 The downtown skyline is relatively low and is dominated by the 10-story Tiger Hotel and the 15-story Paquin Tower.

 Downtown Columbia is an area of approximately one square mile surrounded by the University of Missouri on the south, Stephens College to the east, and Columbia College on the north.
 The area serves as Columbia's financial and business district.

 Since the early-21st century, a large number of high-rise apartment complexes have been built in downtown Columbia.
 Many of these buildings also offer mixed-use business and retail space on the lower levels.
 These developments have not been without criticism, with some expressing concern the buildings hurt the historic feel of the area, or that the city does not yet have the infrastructure to support them.

 The city's historic residential core lies in a ring around downtown, extending especially to the west along Broadway, and south into the East Campus Neighborhood.
 The city government recognizes 63 neighborhood associations.
 The city's most dense commercial areas are primarily along Interstate 70, U.S. Route 63, Stadium Boulevard, Grindstone Parkway, and Downtown.